By Herman Daly

-In India he received his first lesson in soils management at age six, from an old Indian farmer who reprimanded him and some other boys who carelessly broke the little turf dams on the terraced rice paddies along the mountain side while chasing frogs in the wet level terraces.
+In India, he received his first lesson in soils management at age six from an old Indian farmer who reprimanded him and some other boys who carelessly broke the little turf dams on the terraced rice paddies along the mountainside while chasing frogs in the wet level terraces.
 The old man scooped up a handful of mud and said, this soil will feed my family year after year.
 But the soil has to stay up here.
-The water wants to carry the soil down the mountain to the river, and then to the sea.
+The water wants to carry the soil down the mountain to the river and then to the sea.
 Do you think the water will bring it back up?
 No, they answered.
 Will you be able to bring it back up?
 No, grandfather.
 Will rocky hillsides without soil feed my family?
 No. Well, that is why the dams must be cared for.
 Do you understand?
 Yes, grandfather, we’re sorry.
-Returning to this area many years later Brand observed barren rocky hillsides—the result of government programs to use ex-prisoners to grow potatoes, but without first teaching them the wisdom of the old farmer.
+Returning to this area many years later, Dr. Brand observed barren rocky hillsides—the result of government programs to use ex-prisoners to grow potatoes, but without first teaching them the wisdom of the old farmer.

 Environmental destruction, like other sins, is not just the result of ignorance.
 There is ignorance to be sure, but mostly we know what we are doing.
 We are caught up in structures that demand fast growth, rapid turnover, and quick profits.
-And that is facilitated both by ignorance of environmental costs, and by willingness to shift those costs on to others.
+And that is facilitated both by ignorance of environmental costs and by the willingness to shift those costs on to others.
 Simple denial also plays a role—pie-in-the-sky savior fantasies of space colonization and belief in perpetual motion schemes—technological Gnosticism, I call it.